Representation formula, regularity and decay of solutions for sub-diffusion type equations: Introduction

 The paper is organized as follows.
 Our main results are presented in Sections \ref{sec:constcoeff} and \ref{sec:varcoeff}.
 In Section \ref{sec:constcoeff} we focus on the constant coefficients (that is, \textit{Fourier multipliers}) case $\Op(a)=a(D)$.
 In Section \ref{sec:varcoeff} we switch to the much more challenging variable coefficients case $\Op(a)=a(\cdot,D)$, and prove a representation formula for the solution for two relevant classes of symbols.
-We also include an Appendix, where we recall various properties of the Mittag-Leffler functions, the so-called SG-calculus and properties of the Laplace transform.
+Section \ref{subs:M-L} collects various properties of Mittag-Leffler functions, including estimates of the derivatives tailored to the symbolic analysis developed in this paper.
+To keep this exposition within a reasonable length, the construction of the parameter-dependent parametrix and some properties and results about the Laplace transform are described in detail in \cite{CGP2}, where basic notions concerning the so-called SG-calculus can be found as well.
 We employ the standard notation $D=(D_1,...,D_d),$ where $D_j=-i\partial_{x_j}$, $i=\sqrt{-1}$, $j=1,...,d$, for the derivatives, and $\widehat u=\cF u = \cF(u)$ for the Fourier transform, of functions and distributions.